hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

 2. To understand what this Lambda function does, go to Lambda console, click **Function**.
 Click **IsolateDevice**

 3. Under **Function Code**, you will see Python code below.
-When alert from Device Defender Detect is sent to SNS topic **BadIoTDevices**, SNS will trigger this Lambda function.
+When alert from Device Defender Detect is sent to SNS topic **BadIoTDevices-[CloudFormation stackname]**, SNS will trigger this Lambda function.
 This function will parse the SNS message to retrieve offending device's name, and add this device to Thing Group **IsolateDevice**

 > Note: you need to  provide Thing Group name to this function, and subscribe Lambda function to SNS topic by following steps below.